Certificate of Rehabilitation Criminal Lawyer

 In order to submit a complete petition for a certificate of rehabilitation, you must include the application, detailed information about your past convictions, and character letters from people that can attest to your satisfactory rehabilitation.

-Where to file a petition for certificate of rehabilitation?
+Where to file a petition for a certificate of rehabilitation?

 Who determines eligibility for a certificate of rehabilitation?